nickwfj123/spacia2022_doc/docs/usage.rst

 Usage
 ======

-Definition of terms used in Spacia
+Definition of Terms Used in Spacia
 ------
 **Interaction**: Relationship between a pair **interactants** that potentially leads to downstream signalling events in cells.
 The **interactant** can be a gene or a geneset.